 Do not go to Maine.
-If there was an anti-tourism board for Maine author Stephen King would be the president, chief treasurer and minutes taker as quite a few of his books deal with horrific events that take place in his home state.
-Vampires, rabid dogs and even aliens have plagued the residents of this New England state but it’s in King’s thousand page tome It that we are introduced to the most terrifying resident yet, Pennywise the Dancing Clown.
-Now adapting such a massive book is no easy task; in 1990 ABC and Warner brothers gave it a shot in mini-series form, with a limited degrees of success, but now in 2017 we get the version we’ve all been waiting for.
+If there was an anti-tourism board for Maine author Stephen King would be the president, chief treasurer, and minutes taker as quite a few of his books deal with horrific events that take place in his home state.
+Vampires, rabid dogs, and even aliens have plagued the residents of this New England state but it’s in King’s thousand-page tome It that we are introduced to the most terrifying resident yet, Pennywise the Dancing Clown.
+Now adapting such a massive book is no easy task; in 1990 ABC and Warner Brothers gave it a shot in mini-series form, with a limited degree of success, but now in 2017 we get the version we’ve all been waiting for.

 For those that remember the mini-series it’s almost a consensus that it’s the kid section and Tim Curry’s performance that worked, while the adult half of the mini-series kind of sucked, so with this remake director Andy Muschietti wisely decided to focus solely on the kids with the adult stuff to be handled at a later date.
-Like both the book and the mini-series the movie opens with seven year old Georgie Denbrough (Jackson Robert Scott) taking a paper sailboat, one that his older brother Bill (Jaeden Lieberher) made for him, on test run down the rain filled gutters of their small town of Derry.
-Things do not go well for Georgie, and unlike the mini-series his death here is damn bloody.
+Like both the book and the mini-series the movie opens with seven-year-old Georgie Denbrough (Jackson Robert Scott) taking a paper sailboat, one that his older brother Bill (Jaeden Lieberher) made for him, on a test run down the rain-filled gutters of their small town of Derry.
+Things do not go well for Georgie, and unlike the mini-series, his death here is damn bloody.

 Public Service Announcement: I don’t want to seem harsh or rag on the stupidity of a poor little kid who is brutally murdered but Georgie’s decision to chat with a clown in the sewer, and his inevitable death, could be considered a case of Natural Selection.
 I advise all public school teachers to show this open sequence to their young charges because this kind of knowledge could later save their lives.